-- Lateral Acceleration: A lateral accelerometer is located within the Bendix TABS-6 Advanced MC module.
+- Lateral Acceleration: A lateral accelerometer is located within the Bendix TABS-6 Advanced module.
 This sensor detects the lateral motion (or "roll") of the vehicle as it moves.
-The TABS-6 Advanced MC module must be mounted either facing forward (0 degrees) or facing the rear (180 degrees) of the trailer to function correctly - See Troubleshooting section for full details of acceptable installation locations.
-Note: Do not attempt to change the location of the module without contacting Bendix for engineering approval. - Vehicle Speed: The TRSP system obtains information about the vehicle speed and rate of acceleration from the wheel speed sensors. - Axle/Bogie Load: The trailer's axle load information is obtained either by the use of: - (a) An integrated pressure sensor port (P42) of the TABS-6 Advanced MC module, where a direct reading of the suspension air spring pressure is taken; or - (b) If configured for a mechanical spring deflection sensor, a voltage reading that is proportional to the spring deflection.
+The TABS-6 Advanced module may be mounted either in line with or at right angles to the main trailer chassis to function correctly - See Troubleshooting section for full details of acceptable installation locations.
+Note: Do not attempt to change the location of the module without contacting Bendix for engineering approval. - Vehicle Speed: The TRSP system obtains information about the vehicle speed and rate of acceleration from the wheel speed sensors. - Axle/Bogie Load: The trailer's axle load information is obtained either by the use of: - (a) An integrated pressure sensor port (P42) of the TABS-6 Advanced module, where a direct reading of the suspension air spring pressure is taken; or - (b) If configured for a mechanical spring deflection sensor, a voltage reading that is proportional to the spring deflection.